Engine-Simulator/engine-sim-community-edition/tutorial/01_getting_started/01_getting_started.md

 ![Alt text](assets/screenshot_13.PNG?raw=true)

 ## Step 7 - Drive a Vehicle
 *Engine Simulator* comes with a simple vehicle simulation with a manual transmission.
 Launching is the same as launching a vehicle in real-life but is somewhat complicated by the lack of smooth pedal inputs.
-Nontheless, it can be done (though controller/steering wheel support is planned)
+Nontheless, it can be done (though controller/steering wheel support is planned).

 ### 1 - Press the clutch pedal with the `shift` key
 The `shift` key presses the clutch in (ie disconnects the transmission from the engine).
 The pressure applied by the clutch disk on the flywheel is shown in the **Clutch** gauge.
 0 is equivalent to the clutch pedal being completely pressed.